The Kitchen Peninsula, 5 Ways

 Erica and Joshua’s kitchen in Clinton Hill, Brooklyn

 Removing the wall between the kitchen and dining room in Erica and Joshua’s apartment greatly improved the usability of the space.
 In order to find a compromise between Joshua’s preference for an open plan layout and Erica’s desire to maintain some visual privacy between rooms, a peninsula was built in the kitchen to divide it from the dining area.
 It was designed with generous storage on both sides in the form of drawers and a cabinet on one end.
 With bar seating for three, and a gooseneck sconce illuminating one end, the peninsula is the perfect spot to dine or sit down with a laptop.
 It’s also a good size with plenty of surface space, allowing the couple to use it at the same time—cooking and working face-to-face.
+Sweeten brings homeowners an exceptional renovation experience by personally matching trusted general contractors to your project, while offering expert guidance and support—at no cost to you.

 Meredith and Jason’s kitchen in Chelsea, Manhattan